envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the simplest method to execute CodeQL analysis concurrently for each language in a multi-language repository using GitHub Actions?

-a) By creating a `languages` matrix for the job and then reference it in the `github/codeql-action/init` action's `languages` input parameter
+a) Define the parallelism in the `github/codeql-action/analyze` action

-b) By calling the `github/codeql-action/analyze` action in separate steps for each language
+b) By creating a separate workflow for each language

-c) By creating a separate workflow for each language
+c) By creating a `languages` matrix for the job and then reference it in the `github/codeql-action/init` action's `languages` input parameter

-d) Define the parallelism in the `github/codeql-action/analyze` action
+d) By calling the `github/codeql-action/analyze` action in separate steps for each language

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 By creating a `languages` matrix for the job and then reference it in the `github/codeql-action/init` action's `languages` input parameter